Planning for Comprehensive EV Ready Retrofits

 By planning and implementing EV Ready infrastructure from the outset, a building can generally design a system that fits within their building’s electrical capacity and avoids costly electrical upgrades.
 Technologies such as networked EV chargers and EV Energy Management Systems can help make efficient use of electrical capacity and also facilitate billing.

-Learn more about the benefits of comprehensive EV ready retrofits and how to plan for them on this recorded webinar hosted in partnership with the Vancouver Island Strata Owners Association (Nov 17, 2021).
+Watch the recorded webinar (Nov 17, 2021) below to learn more about the benefits of comprehensive EV ready retrofits and how to plan for them.
+This event was hosted in partnership with the Vancouver Island Strata Owners Association.
+The webinar slide deck is available here: Benefits and steps to planning EV Ready retrofits

 Funding for EV Ready Retrofits